Capati/odin-vk-guide/README.md

 using [GitHub's issue system](https://github.com/Capati/odin-vk-guide/issues).
 If you want to contribute code or the guide, you should fork the project and then send a pull request.

+### Compiler rules

+To ensure code consistency, please use the following compiler flags.
+You can test them with the provided build scripts:

+`-vet -debug -vet-cast -vet-style -vet-using-param -strict-style -disallow-do -warnings-as-errors`

 ## License

 MIT License, the same from [vkguide.dev][].